Research and Data

 The National Disability Data Asset

-The Commonwealth and state and territory governments are working together on a project to create a National Disability Data Asset.
+Australian, state and territory governments are working together with the disability community to create a National Disability Data Asset.